October 9, 2010: John Lennon's 70th and the Vanunu Connection

 On 18 September 2004, in London, Yoko

 spirit of John Lennon's "Give Me Some Truth" released in 1971.
-The award was

 instituted in 2002, when Israeli Zvi Goldstein and Palestinian Khalil Rabah